larsch/ocra/README.txt

 == TECHNICAL DETAILS

-The Ocra stub extracts the Ruby interpreter and your scripts into a temporary directory.
+The OCRA stub extracts the Ruby interpreter and your scripts into a temporary directory.
 The directory will contains the same directory layout as your Ruby installlation.
 The source files for your application will be put in the 'src' subdirectory.

 === Libraries

-Rubygems will be automatically included in the Ocra executable.
+Rubygems will be automatically included in the OCRA executable.

-Libraries found in non-standard path (for example, if you invoke Ocra with "ruby -I some/path") will be placed into the site dir (lib/ruby/site_ruby).
+Libraries found in non-standard path (for example, if you invoke OCRA with "ruby -I some/path") will be placed into the site dir (lib/ruby/site_ruby).
 Avoid changing $LOAD_PATH / $: from your script to include paths outside your source tree.